 The official mock test questions closely resemble the actual SAT exam, making them the ideal study strategy to go for.
 The SAT has a unique format and nothing like the exams students take in high school.
 Regularly practising questions from official mocks will get you accustomed to the question types on the SAT.

 Non-official mocks either contain harder or easier than SAT questions and do not give a comprehensive overview of the actual exam.
 Instead, it is advised to focus on practicing official questions.
 The best study resources are official practice tests provided by the College Board.

 A SWOT analysis essentially means assessment of your Strengths, Weaknesses, opportunities and threats.
 Right after taking a mock test, assess which topics are your strengths and which are your weaknesses.
 This will help you build a study plan to work out your weaknesses and perfect your strengths.

-Try to identify opportunities and threats, opportunities being topics which could be turned into strengths through some systematic study and practise, and threats being the topics you are likely to get wrong.
-For every practise test, thoroughly review your performance by analysing the questions you got wrong and identify the knowledge gaps.
+Try to identify opportunities and threats, opportunities being topics that could be turned into strengths through some systematic study and practice, and threats being the topics you are likely to get wrong.
+For every practice test, thoroughly review your performance by analyzing the questions you got wrong and identify the knowledge gaps.
 Keep track of all of these questions by noting down about what you need to improve and why got it wrong.

 3 major areas of improvement in the SAT are: